 By only working with certified organic virgin cotton and recycled cotton, we are reducing the negative impact on biodiversity that cotton cultivation can create.
 According to the white paper "Advancing Organic to Mitigate Climate Change" by Organic Trade Association5, organic cotton has a lower climate impact and less risk of pollution, as no chemical fertilizers or pesticides can be used.
-To broaden our understanding of the impact on the biodiversity of organic cotton, we must lead more about the impact of organic cotton on la use.
-One finding showed that organic cotton lower yields compared to conventional cotton which might result in the need for larger landareas to produce the same volumes of cotton. at the same time, in terms of biodiversity, orgonic farming methods can have other positive pacts: inter-cropping, the use of cover crops a different soil protection measures are often proof organic practices and can have a positive even a regenerative impact on biodiversity.
+To broaden our understanding of the impact on the biodiversity of organic cotton, we must learn more about the impact of organic cotton on land use.
+One finding showed that organic cotton has lower yields compared to conventional cotton, which might result in the need for larger land-use areas to produce the same volumes of cotton.
+But at the same time, in terms of biodiversity, organic farming methods can have other positive impacts: inter-cropping, the use of cover crops and different soil protection measures are often part of organic practices and can have a positive or even a regenerative impact on biodiversity.

-Working in accordance with the Nudie Jeans I terial Tool is one strategic measure for limiting negative impact on biodiversity at the raw mat al stages.
-For example, we limit our negative pact on forest biodiversity by only working v organic virgin cotton and Lenzing's TENCEL[TM] ocell, which only uses biomass from sustaina sourced forests.
-We are also increasing our of recycled fibers, which decreases the impact raw material production.
+Working in accordance with the Nudie Jeans Material Tool is one strategic measure for limiting our negative impact on biodiversity at the raw material stages.
+For example, we limit our negative impact on forest biodiversity by only working with organic virgin cotton and Lenzing's TENCELTM Lyocell, which only uses biomass from sustainably sourced forests.
+We are also increasing our use of recycled fibers, which decreases the impact on raw material production.

-Other critical biodiversity impact areas in business include wet processes, both in fall production and garment washing.
-For these pact areas, the Nudie Jeans chemical policy a the strategic choices to work only with supplithat have proper water treatment plants, and p erably GOTS-certified suppliers, are important limiting our impact on biodiversity, especially relation to the risk of pollution.
+Other critical biodiversity impact areas in our business include wet processes, both in fabric production and garment washing.
+For these impact areas, the Nudie Jeans chemical policy and the strategic choices to work only with suppliers that have proper water treatment plants, and preferably GOTS-certified suppliers, are important for limiting our impact on biodiversity, especially in relation to the risk of pollution.

-earn land has tton, l-use .
-But gan- e im- and part ye or fu tiv of ity of of pr ur work to decrease GHG emissions from our Il business is vital from a biodiversity perspec- ve, as climate change is one of the main drivers biodiversity loss.
-Our broad array of sustainabil- v engagements encourages us to avoid the trap "carbon tunnel vision 6 .
-Increased awareness how our business impacts biodiversity will im- rove the possibility of having an interconnected sponse to climate change.
-Ma- g our ateri- e im- with M Ly- nably use ct on 4.
-Nhu Anh Phan - The Bumpy Roadmap to Biodiversity Management for Apparel Companies.
+Our work to decrease GHG emissions from our full business is vital from a biodiversity perspective, as climate change is one of the main drivers of biodiversity loss.
+Our broad array of sustainability engagements encourages us to avoid the trap of "carbon tunnel vision6.
+Increased awareness of how our business impacts biodiversity will improve the possibility of having an interconnected response to climate change.

+^{4.} Nhu Anh Phan - The Bumpy Roadmap to Biodiversity Management for Apparel Companies.
 The case of Nudie Jeans Chalmers university of Technology, 2021.

-Clara Wickman - Assessment of the Drivers to Biodiversity our abric e im- and Loss in Textile Fibre Production.
+Clara Wickman - Assessment of the Drivers to Biodiversity Loss in Textile Fibre Production.
 A Case Study of Nudie Jeans' Supply Chain.
 Chalmers university of Technology, 2021.

 Hanna Comstedt and Alina Ridderstam - Biodiversity in cotton farming in western Türkiye.
 A qualitative case study on Nudie Jeans' impact on biodiversity.
-Chalmers university of Technology, 2022. oliers pref- nt for 5.
+Chalmers university of Technology, 2022.

 Advancing Organic to Mitigate Climate Change.
 Knuth, B., DeBates, M., Mirenda, J. & Shade, J. (2020).
-Washington, DC: Organic Trade Association ly in 6. → Jan Konietzko - Moving beyond carbon tunnel vision with a sustainability data strategy
+Washington, DC: Organic Trade Association

+^{6. → &}lt;u>Jan Konietzko - Moving beyond carbon tunnel vision with a sustainability data strategy